Types of hydropower

 - Storage hydropower: typically a large system that uses a dam to store water in a reservoir.
 Electricity is produced by releasing water from the reservoir through a turbine, which activates a generator.
 Storage hydropower provides base load as well as the ability to be shut down and started up at short notice according the demands of the system (peak load).
 It can offer enough storage capacity to operate independently of the hydrological inflow for many weeks or even months.

-- Pumped-storage hydropower (see illustration above): provides peak-load supply, harnessing water which is cycled between a lower and upper reservoir by pumps which use surplus energy from the system at times of low demand.
+- Pumped storage hydropower: provides peak-load supply, harnessing water which is cycled between a lower and upper reservoir by pumps which use surplus energy from the system at times of low demand.
 When electricity demand is high, water is released back to the lower reservoir through turbines to produce electricity.
+Learn more.

 These technologies can often overlap.
 For example, storage projects can often involve an element of pumping to supplement the water that flows into the reservoir naturally, and run-of-river projects may provide some storage capability.